igrossberg4/emory-next/README.md

 docker-compose logs next_prod
 ```

-## Deployment using docker and npm
+## Development using docker and docker compose
 * Deployment:
 It's required to run the command ```npm run build```.
 We have two ways of doing it:
 - Using node v12 and using bash.